ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/diarrheal_diseases.rst

 .. todo::

-   Add relevant detail about measles modeling process from [GBD-2017-YLD-Capstone-Appendix-1]_ and from the CoD Appendix.
+   Add relevant detail about diarrheal diseases modeling process from [GBD-2017-YLD-Capstone-Appendix-1]_ and from the CoD Appendix.

 Cause Model Diagram